The-going/evlproject/content/core/user-api/init/_index.md

 the `main()` thread - or indirectly as a result of invoking [evl_attach_self()]({{% relref "core/user-api/thread/_index.md#evl_attach_self" %}}) for the first time.
-Threads put aside, any attempt to create other EVL resources before [evl_init()]({{< relref "#evl_init" >}}) has run leads to the -ENXIO error.
+Threads put aside, any attempt to create other EVL objects before [evl_init()]({{< relref "#evl_init" >}}) has run leads to the `-ENXIO` error.

 > Explicit initialization from the `main()` entry point